 the Jack Kent Cooke Foundation

-The National Partnership for Educational Access (NPEA) and Jack Kent Cooke Foundation are pleased to announce the 2017 Award for Excellence in Educational Access.
+The National Partnership for Educational Access (NPEA) and Jack Kent Cooke Foundation are pleased to announce the winner of the 2017 Award for Excellence in Educational Access.
 For the second year in a row, NPEA Member Jack Kent Cooke Foundation is generously sponsoring the Award for Excellence in Educational Access.

 The Award will recognize an NPEA Member Organization/Program or School who has made a notable difference in the lives of underrepresented students and has demonstrated:

 - Effective practices in supporting underrepresented students with high-quality educational opportunities along the K-16 continuum;